Razielwar/playground-4grmlxe1/markdowns/welcome.md

-# Java 8 Streams : Try and Learn!
+# Java 8 Streams : Practice!

 This playground is dedicated to java developers to quickly practice with the Java 8 Streams API.